nkr1108/JavaQueueImplementation/README.md

 **Main Program**
 For each Queue implementation (Fixed Front and Floating Front):
-• Read the first 5 Employee objects from "emp.txt" and enqueue them
+• Read the first 5 Employee objects from "emp.txt" and enqueue them<br>
 • Print all elements currently stored in the queue
 • Dequeue twice
 • Print all elements currently stored in the queue again